 Cherokee Walters joined us in 2018 as an intern whilst finishing a postgraduate diploma in human physiology at the University of Otago.
-She is now working at AbacusBio part-time.
+She is now a full-time consultant at AbacusBio.

 Originally from Te Puke in the North Island, she grew up on a lifestyle block raising beef cattle, as well as kaimanawa rescue and mixed-bred horses.
 Having spent her early years in the “kiwifruit hub of the East Coast”, she has developed a keen interest in science and its application within the primary industries.